 Van Eyck developed an exceptional technique with oil paints to create superbly naturalistic images with brilliant glowing colors.
 His stunning detail, lifelike textures, subtle blends and dramatic contrasts of tone gained him an unrivalled reputation throughout Europe.
 The portrait above is considered by many sources to be a self portrait of the artist.

 Antonello da Messina (c.1430-79)

 'St. Jerome in His Study', 1474-75 (oil on panel)

-Antonello da Messina (1430-79), a Sicilian born artist who was inspired by the outstanding qualities of Van Eyck's painting, travelled to Bruges and struck up a close friendship with the great Flemish master.
-It is said that Van Eyck, as an elderly man approaching his death, passed on the secrets of his techniques to Antonello, who then returned to Italy and established his reputation with the Flemish style of oil painting in Venice.
-In turn, Antonello's influence had a pivotal effect on the style of the great Venetian painter, Giovanni Bellini, whose paintings introduced the colorful and atmospheric characteristics we have come to associate with Venetian Renaissance art.
+Antonello da Messina (1430-79), a Sicilian born artist was inspired by the outstanding qualities of Flemish art.
+There are various speculative explanations as to how Antonello acquired his knowledge of the Flemish painting technique, but his influence had a pivotal effect on the style of the great Venetian painter, Giovanni Bellini, whose paintings introduced the colorful and atmospheric characteristics we have come to associate with Venetian Renaissance art.

 GIOVANNI BELLINI (1430-1516)

 'The Transfiguration of Christ', 1480 (oil on panel)